Scanpath Prediction in Panoramic Videos via Expected Code Length Minimization: Experiments

 \subsection{Experimental Setups}

-In the main experiments, we inherit the same sampling rate in previous studies~\cite{xu2018gaze,rondon2022track} to downsample both the video (and the corresponding) scanpaths to five frames (and viewpoints) per second.
-We use one second as the context window size to create the visual and path history (\ie, $R=5$), and produce one-second future scanpath (\ie, the prediction horizon $S=5$).
-As for predicting scanpaths that are longer than one second, we just apply our PID controller-based sampling strategy multiple rounds, as described in Sec.~\ref{sec:sample}.
+In the main experiments, we follow~\cite{xu2018gaze,rondon2022track} to downsample both the video (and corresponding) scanpaths to five frames (and viewpoints) per second.
+We use one second as the context window size to create the visual and path history (\ie, $R=5$), and produce one-second future scanpaths (\ie, $S=5$).
+As for predicting scanpaths that are longer than one second, we apply our PID controller-based sampling strategy multiple rounds, as described in Sec.~\ref{sec:sample}.